Women and Equalities

 That is a really important point.
 Through my work as the Minister for Disabled People and in conjunction with the Disability Unit, for which I am responsible, where stakeholders identify challenges around support for those who were shielding, we raise that with the relevant Minister.
 Obviously, shielding has come to an end, and that is kept under review.
 We must ensure that people feel safe, particularly those who are seeking to work.
 We expect employers to act in accordance with the Equality Act 2010.
 Working with the Department for Business, Energy and Industrial Strategy, the Health and Safety Executive and ACAS, we are publishing helpful guidance to ensure that there is sufficient support for those who are coming out of shielding and returning to normality.

 I know that, through my right hon.
 Friend’s work as Chair of the Women and Equalities Committee, there is no stronger advocate for accessible communications.
-Stakeholders rightly raise this issue time and again, and through the Disability Unit, we have reminded all Departments of the importance of it.
-It sounds to me like SignHealth has provided a wonderful service.
+Stakeholders rightly raise this issue time and again, and through the Disability Unit, we have reminded all Departments of its importance.
+It sounds to me as though SignHealth has provided a wonderful service.
 I know that the DHSC values good services, and I will encourage the relevant Minister to look at this personally and respond as quickly as possible.

 Before I ask my question, I would like to pay tribute to the many people out there with disabilities who have been helping others during the pandemic.
 It is important to keep saying that having a disability does not stop someone contributing.
 However, for many people, their disability prevents them from having a job, and they are dependent on social security payments.
 Sometimes they have to jump through hoops to prove that they are disabled enough to “deserve” those payments.
 Face-to-face work capability assessments are on hold right now, understandably, but the wait is causing untold stress, so will the Minister represent the needs of those people to the Work and Pensions Secretary and join me in calling for paper-based assessments to be made available to everyone?